Spantree/spantree.github.io/source/_posts/2014-02-03-backbone-repository-pattern.markdown

 overriding third party libraries.

 To handle network failures for all xhr requests we would either need to implement that code in every repository, or use inheritance (or mixins also).
-We'll use inheritance in this case since it is someting only repositories will need to do:
+We'll use inheritance in this case since it is something only repositories will need to do:

 ```coffeescript